 1 – Go with a smart alarm system

 Having an ordinary alarm is good enough to protect your home.
-But, now when you are looking for alarms for your home, you can supercharge your security by using a smart system.
+But, now when you are looking for alarms for your home, you can supercharge your security by using a smart system, such as the Vivint home security system.

 The reason is that now that the Internet of Things is so widespread, devices can talk to each other.
 This means that you have a sort of multipronged system that uses a variety of methods to keep your house safe.
 It almost doesn’t make sense to only have an alarm that alerts the police when there is an intruder.